-In August 2016, the FASB issued a new standard related to the presentation of financial statements of not-for-profit entities.
+In August 2016, the FASB issued ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
 This standard intends to make certain improvements to the current reporting requirements for not-for-profit entities including: (1) the presentation for two classes of net assets at the end of the period, rather than the currently required three classes, as well as the annual change in each of the two classes; (2) the removal of the requirement to present or disclose the indirect method (reconciliation) when using the direct method for the statement of cash flows; and (3) the requirement to provide various enhanced disclosures relating to various not-for-profit specific topics.
 The new standard is effective for annual financial statements beginning after December 15, 2017.
 St. Gabriel's has not determined the impact of the new standard at this time.